 This is a pretty specific topic, but I am often asked how I keep track of orders from all of the places I sell online, so I figured it was worth a post.
-Really, this method can be used to sort any type of office papers so it might actually be helpful to many of you.
+Really, this method can be used to sort any type of office papers so it might actually be helpful to many of you, however, if you’re wanting a solution solely dedicated to online selling or eCommerce as it’s known, have a look into eCommerce platform providers such as FastSpring, this will be able to keep track of orders for you automatically as well as much more, making selling online a little easier.
 Let me start by explaining what I’m talking about that needs organizing.
 The business model that Manic Trout is focused on is online sales and wholesale orders.
 I believe strongly in multiple revenue streams, so I sell on more than just my own website online.
-I sell on a variety of “anyone can sell here shops” such as Etsy, curated shops that I had to apply to sell on and I have drop shipping accounts with online stores that buyers have reached out to me from.
+I sell on a variety of “anyone can sell here shops” such as Etsy and Woocommerce.
+The latter is great because you can run it through a WordPress page, giving you more control over the user interface.
+Take a look at wordpressseo.net if you’re interested in finding out how to do this.
+I also have drop shipping accounts with online stores that buyers have reached out to me from.
 All of these stores either send me an email when an item is sold or I login once a day to download the orders that have come in that day.
 Most of these places in addition to having their own specific packing lists have certain ways that are particular to how and with what materials they are shipped.
 In addition to all of these shops, I also received most of my wholesale orders in email form, from either stores who I deal with directly, or through my showrooms and reps.
 This ends up being a great deal of chaos if not handled properly and as my policy is to ship within 3-5 days, I need to keep up to 5 days of orders from different stores managed so I know what I have already made and in stock in the jewelry closet, and what still has to made for these orders.

 Over the years, I have tried multiple ways to handle all of this paper, and after I rearranged my studio a few weeks ago, have actually gone back to a modified system that I first used in about 2005.
 I am a visual person (obviously) and need to see everything in front of me or I tend to forget about it.
 When I only have copies of the dropship stock on my computer, I can never remember what is on it.
 If I stack up all of the orders in a big pile, it does not motivate me to get it all out the door immediately.
 So I find that I need to be able to have a lot of paper hanging on the walls.
 The damage free hooks that have the pull tab double sided sticky foam mount have made it so I can have hooks all over the place in the studio without doing harm to the walls, perfect for both moving things around and putting up tons of them guilt free.
 The little ones hold up to 2lbs and binder clips are the perfect way to hold the paper and hang on the hooks at the same time.